Art by Stas Borodin.

 My original version of Chapter One was written entirely from Bero’s point of view.
 I showed an early draft to my agent and to some beta readers.
 The reaction was mixed.
 Some readers liked the opening, but others complained they were led to believe unlikeable Bero was the protagonist and were jolted when the point of view abruptly shifted and we didn’t return to Bero for some time.

 I rewrote the opening chapter to be entirely from Hilo’s point of view.
 Seeing this new version, my agent exclaimed, “What did you do that for?!”
 Going straight into Hilo’s perspective shoved the reader squarely into clan concerns, with all its unfamiliar titles and terms and social structure.
-My agent pointed out that, true to my initial instincts, Bero’s ignorant ambition helped the reader to get a handle on the world before the introducing the main characters and the clans.
+My agent pointed out that, true to my initial instincts, Bero’s ignorant ambition helped the reader to get a handle on the world before being introduced to the main characters and the clans.

 I rewrote the chapter again, this time cutting between Bero’s scheme and the discussion going on between Hilo and the Maiks at their table, stitching together the best of both versions, preserving Bero as the opening character but making it clear that there’s a lot more going on in the story beyond the thieves’ gambit.
 I revised it enough times I could barely stand to look at it by the end of the process, but reading it now, I’m very happy with how it turned out.